ptabasso2/oteljavalab/section08/README.md

 </p>

-This screenshot from Datadog's vulnerability assessment interface displays a security warning for a web application, specifically highlighting a vulnerability in the Spring Web framework.
+This screenshot from the vulnerability assessment interface displays a security warning for a web application, specifically highlighting a vulnerability in the Spring Web framework.

 Here's how that can be interpreted: